Sjeon1/HAADF_Atom_Detection/README.md

 We also included training materials used to train the model: i)HAADF-STEM images of the sample and ii)coordinates of the catalysts in those images.

-This code works well with grayscale 16 bit images.
+This code works with grayscale 16 bit images.

 ### Package versions
 The code was tested on python 3.7.6 and Ubuntu 20.04.4 LTS with packages below.